 1. Is the area you’re talking about less than 50,000 in population?

 First, define the service area.
-Where is the scope of your work?
-Is it outside an urban area and suburban area?
+Where is the design challenge taking place?
+Is it outside an urban or suburban area?
 Is it within a rural county or a small, non-metro town with less than 50,000 people?
 Then you qualify.
-If you’re within a county that has some metro areas or a town that is adjacent to suburban or urban areas, we may need to look closer.
+If the design challenge is within a county that has some metro areas or a town that is adjacent to suburban or urban areas, we may need to look closer.

-Rural communities within the continental United States as well as Hawaii, Alaska, and U.S. territories are eligible for CIRD.
-Any American Indian or Alaskan Native tribe is eligible to apply, and if total land base includes more than 50,000 people, we may ask you to focus on a rural portion.
+Rural communities within the continental United States as well as Hawaii, Alaska, and U.S. territories are eligible for CIRD programs.
+Tribal communities are also eligible to apply, and if the total land base includes more than 50,000 people, we suggest that you focus on a rural portion.

 2. Is your project in a rural area?

-Plug the project’s address and/or zip code into this map to determine if it is “non urbanized” per the Department of Housing and Urban Development’s definition.
-If the map shows you as “non-urban”, then you are eligible.
-And if that doesn’t clarify, contact us.
+Check your project’s address and/or zip code in the “Rural Beneficiary Mapping Tool” to determine if it is “non urbanized” per the Department of Housing and Urban Development’s definition.
+If the map shows the project’s geography as “non-urban,” then you are eligible.
+If the map doesn’t clarify, contact CIRD staff.

 HAC staff, on behalf of CIRD, will make final determination of rural eligibility based on the above criteria and the below noted resources when applying widely accepted rural definitions to CIRD applications.
-HAC may apply 2017 guidance from USDA, FHFA’s rural definition, HAC’s rural definition guidance, and similar criteria while also noting the project’s scope.
-HAC staff and CIRD team welcome the opportunity to discuss rural eligibility criteria with potential applicants upon request.
+HAC may apply Census Bureau rural guidance, FHFA’s rural definition, HAC’s rural definition guidance, and similar criteria while also noting the project’s scope.
+CIRD staff welcome the opportunity to discuss rural eligibility criteria with potential applicants.

 3. Here’s what to keep in mind if you’re a partnership (e.g. university, regional/state planning org.)